Snapshots

 "Yes, I feel sorry for her and who she could have been every time I see my Addy scar," I added.
 I raised my arm so this woman could see my faded but still visible scar.
 It brought a small smile to the corner of her lips.

-"I thank you for listening to my story of Addy, the young woman I met long ago in a very bad place."
+"I thank you for listening to my story about Addy, the young woman I met long ago in a very bad place."

 Mrs K's Piano

-I met Mrs K in one of the harshest conditions imaginable, within a half-bombed-out apartment building located in the eastern center of Sarajevo.
+Late November 1994, I met Mrs Knežević in one of the harshest conditions imaginable, within a half-bombed-out apartment building located in the eastern center of Sarajevo.
 The building housed fourteen people who were either weak or old.
 My friend and I were welcomed into their apartment where food was scarce.
-To join them for the winter of 1994, we agreed to venture into the dangerous streets in search of food.
+To join them for the winter, we agreed to venture into the dangerous streets in search of food.

-Despite the bombings being a distant memory for most of Sarajevo, this part of the city remained under constant threat from snipers, both Croat and Serbian paramilitary units.
+Although the bombings were a distant memory for much of Sarajevo, this part of the city remained under constant threat from snipers, both Croat and Serbian paramilitary units.
 The Serbian units posed little danger to us but the constant threat of sniper fire was very real.

 The residents stayed together in a central area that was originally two apartments with walls purposefully punched through for warmth and protection.
-We remained there day and night, and modesty became irrelevant as we grew close over time.
+We spent our days and nights there, and modesty became less important as we grew closer.
 Everyone knew each other intimately in those harsh conditions.

 Mrs K stood out among them.
 She was quiet but when she spoke, her words were harsh yet polite.
 Despite her sternness, everyone gravitated towards her, finding solace in her presence.
 Around Mrs K, everyone had a belief that everything would be fine when the war ended.
 She was maybe 70 years old so she was at least a teenager during World War II.
 Her resilience was undeniable.

-Food and wood were both extremely scarce in mid-winter 1994.
-One night, Mrs K ordered my friend and me to go with her upstairs.
+Food and wood were both extremely scarce.
+One night, Mrs K ordered Dragan and me to go with her upstairs.
 We followed her into what remained of her apartment which was a mess of debris that once was her home.
 She pointed to the corner where heavy rugs covered something large.
 Mrs K uttered just one word "fuel," then she left us.

 For the next two days, everyone huddled around the warmth provided by Mrs K's old piano.
 She remained stoic but quietly cried as she watched the fire consume her beloved piano.
 The tears were silent and subtle, barely noticeable unless you looked at her closely.
-For two full days, each time I glanced at her, there were tears as she stared at the makeshift stove.
+For two full days, each time I glanced at her, there were glassy eyes and wet cheeks as she stared at the makeshift stove.
 Mrs K was an utterly broken woman.

 I often think of what happened to Mrs K. Did she survive the war?
 Was her cherished piano something she had owned for decades, something that perhaps she taught her children and grandchildren to play?
 I will never know but I do understand true sorrow.
 Mrs K showed me true sorrow like no other person possibly could.